prazjain/springboot-docker-k8s/README.md

 `kubectl logs <pod id>`
 - Create Service and expose external endpoint
 `kubectl expose deployment springboot-docker-k8s --type=NodePort`
-- Verify the service was created successfully, and check the port it is exposed on
+- Verify the service has created successfully, and check the port it is exposed on
 `kubectl get services`
 - Invoke the endpoint in browser (this will give info about service and also invoke it in browser)
 `minikube service springboot-docker-k8s`